lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

     heading: What are the Signs of Termites?
     imageUrl: img/found-termites-three-step-process.jpg
   - text: >-
+      Ever been pottering around in the garden and stumbled upon tiny white bugs under a piece of old wood, and wondered if they're termites?
+Or, even more alarming, have you ever poked a finger through a door frame in your house and discovered creepy crawlies lurking inside?

       ## What do Termites - White Ants look like in Australia?